 - Go to the retail store, try it out if possible and do the review on it there.
 If I am not able to try it out, I’ll purchase and test it at home.

 Either way, if I don’t want to keep the product, I’ll sell it immediately on eBay.
-Sometimes, I can get my full money back, other times it’s just a small lost on the shipping.
+Sometimes, I can get my full money back, other times it’s just a small loss on the shipping.

 Always take pictures and make a video to show your visitors you have used it.
 This gives you credibility and trust that you know the product.